Rumu: Plot

 Rumu is an autonomous robotic vacuum cleaner, who is awakened by a household artificial intelligence called Sabrina for cleaning duties.
-The household belongs to a scientist couple, David and Cecily, who, as Sabrina assures Rumu, are going to be home soon - the house is otherwise completely empty, save the couple's cat Ada.
-As Rumu cleans up and explores the house, Sabrina warns it not to trespass or look for any sort of information as to why they're missing.
+The household belongs to a scientist couple, David and Cecily, who, as Sabrina assures Rumu, are going to be home soon — the house is otherwise completely empty, save the couple's cat Ada.

+As Rumu cleans up and explores the house, Sabrina warns it not to trespass or look for any sort of information as to why David and Cecily are missing.
 Rumu eventually disregards the warnings and begins spelunking around the ventilation shafts of the house, and finds that even though Sabrina at one point insists that the couple are on a biking trip, their bicycles are still in the basement; the discovery turns Sabrina's initial hostility towards Rumu into pleading not to explore more.

-Rumu eventually finds out that Sabrina is an AI imprint of the couple's daughter, who left the household to college after she felt isolated because of her parents' dedication to their work; the AI Sabrina was created to replace the real one, but eventually have developed the same need for attention like the real one.
+Rumu eventually finds out that Sabrina is named after the couple's daughter, who left the household to college after she felt isolated because of her parents' dedication to their work; the AI Sabrina was created to replace the real one, but eventually have developed the same need for attention like the real one.
 The house is finally revealed to have massive laboratory chambers, which is where Rumu learns that David and Cecily have died in a laboratory accident due to their own negligence and their dismissive behaviour towards the AI Sabrina; the AI Sabrina, driven by guilt, created an additional robot, MESSR, to continually create messes Rumu would need to clean up to avoid Rumu finding out the truth.
 Having learned the truth, Rumu comforts Sabrina in her grief.
 As a means of moving on from her loss, the AI Sabrina contacts the human one, who eventually arrives home and meets Rumu for the first time.